maximelucas/AMCOS_booklet/README.md

 # AMCOS Conference booklet files

-For more information about the AMCOS conferences, go to [https://amcosconference.com/](https://amcosconference.com/).
+For more information about the AMCOS conference, go to [https://amcosconference.com/](https://amcosconference.com/).